 The Blue Hole is 81 ft / 25 m deep and 60 ft 18 m wide (an Olympics-size swimming pool is 164 ft / 50 m long).
 The water is clear and pure.
 The colors reminded me of the Adriatic Sea off the coast of Croatia.
 Visibility is 100 ft due to the fact that the water in the hole renews itself every six hours.
 The water is a constant 62 degrees; perfect for taking a dip on a hot summer day like the day we visited.

 Scuba divers drive up to 10 hours to dive into the Blue Hole and explore its hidden caves.
 On March 26, 2016, a diver became trapped in one of the passageways and drowned and in 1976, two divers also became trapped and drowned.
 Even given the risk, the Blue Hole is one of the most popular dive destinations in the US for SCUBA training.

 The Blue Hole is worth a visit – bring your bathing suit (or swimming costume if you are a British English speaker) and take a dip!

 It was after 7pm when we left the Blue Hole.
 We’d been on the road for a solid 12 hours at that point and had two hours of driving before reaching our final destination of the day, Albuquerque.

-Our last stop of day 3 was to the Sandia Peak Tramway in Albuquerque.
+Our last stop of day 3 was at the Sandia Peak Tramway in Albuquerque.
 Ideally, it is best to ride the tramway when it is daylight or as the sun is setting but due to our late arrival and early departure the following day, the last uphill ride of the day at 9pm was all or nothing so we went for it.